Molecule-Serverless/molecule-artifact/README.md

 Molecule is a serverless sandbox runtime allowing functions running on heterogeneous devices.

 **Essential hardware requirements:**
-- CPU: recommending x86 CPU, but ARM is OK.
+- **CPU**: recommending x86 CPU, but ARM is OK.
 CPU is sufficient for most of the experiements in the artifact.
-- FPGA: You need a computer which is equpped with (at-least) one FPGA card for FPGA-based functions.
+- **FPGA**: You need a computer which is equpped with (at-least) one FPGA card for FPGA-based functions.
 AWS EC2 F1 instance (using AMI: ami-02155c6289e76719a) is perfectly for this case.
-To ease AE reviewers do the experiments, we have prepared an instance that can be used during the AE period (see hotcrp for the way to access the instance).
+To ease AE reviewers do the experiments, **we have prepared an F1 instance that can be used during the AE period** (see hotcrp for the way to access the instance).

 **Optional hardware requirements:**
-- DPU: You need a computer (with x86 CPU cores) which is equipped with Nvidia Bluefield (both Bluefield-1 and Bluefield-2 are OK).
+- **DPU**: You need a computer (with x86 CPU cores) which is equipped with Nvidia Bluefield (both Bluefield-1 and Bluefield-2 are OK).
 As DPU is a generic processor (using ARM CPU cores) and is abstracted by XPU-shim, the experiments for CPU-DPU settings are almost the same as for CPU-only setting.
 In the following cases, you will use CPU for the tests, but you can refer to